 Gautam joined Watsi on November 5th, 2014.
-Six years ago, Gautam became the 437th member to automatically support a new Watsi patient every month.
-Since then, 5,571 more people have become monthly donors!
-Gautam's most recent donation traveled 8,800 miles to support Ha, a factory worker from Cambodia, for mobility-restoring leg surgery on both of his legs.
+Six years ago, Gautam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gautam's most recent donation traveled 8,500 miles to support Gladys, a 47-year old woman from Kenya, to fund a thyroidectomy.

 Ha is a nineteen-year-old worker in a rubber factory.
 His lives with his parents and four siblings.
 His parents are farmers.
 When he is not working, he meets with a big group of friends who play regular soccer matches, or helps his parents with their farm.
 In May 2020, Ha was accidentally injured by a machine while working at the factory.
 He suffered fractures in both his legs resulting in nerve damage.
 His family took him to a local hospital where they used hardware to repair his fractures, but caused nerve damage in the process.
 Now, he cannot feel his feet or move either of his legs and must use a wheelchair.
 Luckily, surgeons at Children's Surgical Centre will be able to perform a repair procedure in order to restore normal nerve function and help him heal his legs.
 Now, they are asking for your help to fund the $541 procedure.
 His father shared, "I am worried that my son will not be able to walk again, so I pray that the doctors can find the best way to help him walk and be strong like before."